-Being an expat in Thailand you’ll go through plenty of phases – from excitement, to astonishment, to bewilderment, to acceptance – it’s all an exciting journey, and will rarely go to plan.
+Being an expat in Thailand you’ll go through plenty of phases – from excitement, to astonishment, to bewilderment, to (eventually) acceptance.
+It’s all an exciting journey, and will rarely go to plan.
 But that’s why so many of us love living in Thailand.

 There are some particular sub-sets of Thai expat we can spot a mile away.
 Far from type-casting a typical expat, we provide these sub-sets as a guide – there are plenty of other varieties of expats floating around Thailand.

-Finding looking for love in the West daunting?
+Looking for love in the West daunting?
 Or had a few failed marriages?
+No problem.
 Head to Asia and find a wife there instead.
 Right?!

-These gentlemen come to Thailand for the sole purpose of finding love and maybe a wife.
+Gentlemen still come to Thailand for the sole purpose of finding love and maybe a wife.
+In the age of the internet where you can conveniently do your ‘shopping’ on line, there are is a sub-set of men who will book a flight and hotel to ‘touch and feel’ before they buy.
 There seems to be some belief that Asian women are going to be more polite, obedient and submissive than the women in their own country.
 They’re about to get a shock.

-Others are looking to ‘trade in’ their older, western model for a younger, prettier Asian version.
+Others are looking to ‘trade in’ their older, western model for a younger, slimmer Asian version.
 And where are you going to find this source of Asian ladies?
 At an expat bar (or on the internet these days).
-And so the well-trodden path and litany of perilous adventures begins.
+And so the well-trodden path, litany of perilous adventures, and sad tales begins.
 We know how most of these relationships end.